 Packing your Rifle

-Another good question is weather you should put a gun case into a box or not.
-The simple answer is, if you have a box that fits your case then use it.
+Another good question is whether you should put a gun case into a box or not.
+The simple answer is if you have a box that fits your case then use it.
 This will eliminate wear and tear on your case as well as add an extra measure of security, deterring people from recognizing a rifle case.

 If you do not have a box, you will need to secure your latches.
 There are three ways you can do this.

 1. Run a few zip-ties through your lock holes.

 2. Run tape over your latches and go all the way around the case a couple of times.